A. Thomas Levin

 Notable experience includes:

-Mr. Levin is a former President of the 77,000 member New York State Bar Association (June 2003 - June 2004) and is a Life Member of that Association's House of Delegates.
+Mr. Levin is a former President of the 78,000 member New York State Bar Association (June 2003 - June 2004) and is a Life Member of that Association's House of Delegates.
 He served in various capacities as a member of the NYSBA Executive Committee from 1995 to 2005.
-He is also a member of the Executive Committees of the NYSBA Municipal Law Section, International Section and Senior Lawyers Section.
-He also serves or formerly served as Chair, member or Executive Committee Liaison to many committees of that Association, including the Law, Youth & Citizenship Committee, Special Committee on Law Firm Structure and Operations (MDP), Bylaws Committee, Committee on Legislative Policy, President's Special Committee on Access to Justice, Special Committee on Court Structure and Judicial Selection, Special Committee on Legal Issues Affecting Same Sex Couples, Special Committee on Youth Courts, and the Nominating Committee.
+He is currently a member of the Executive Committees of the NYSBA Municipal Law Section, International Section and Senior Lawyers Section.
+He also serves or formerly served, as Chair, member or Executive Committee Liaison to many committees of that Association, including the Law, Youth & Citizenship Committee, Special Committee on Law Firm Structure and Operations (MDP), Bylaws Committee, Committee on Legislative Policy, President's Special Committee on Access to Justice, Special Committee on Court Structure and Judicial Selection, Special Committee on Legal Issues Affecting Same Sex Couples, Special Committee on Youth Courts, and the Nominating Committee.

 Mr. Levin also served as New York State Bar Association representative on the New York State Independent Judicial Qualification Commission for the Tenth Judicial District.